OfficeDev/BotBuilder-MicrosoftTeams-dotnet/CSharp/Samples/Microsoft.Bot.Builder.Teams.MessagingExtensionBot/ReadMe.md

 // Process all invokes and then figure out the ones which have messaging extension payload. services.AddTransient<ITeamsInvokeActivityHandler, TeamsInvokeActivityHandler>();

-// Call into Wikipedia and get the required details. services.AddSingleton<ISearchHandler, WikipediaSearchHandler>();
 ```

 #### Code execution